 - Students who are ill will be separated from their peers and should be picked up within 30 minutes from the time the campus has contacted the parent/guardian.

 - Other students will be removed from the classroom and taken to an alternate location on campus (go on a walk outside, move to a different classroom, etc) so that the classroom surfaces can be cleaned.

 - If an individual who has been in a school is lab-confirmed to have COVID-19 and additional school exposures have occurred as a result of the positive case, the school must notify its local health department, in accordance with applicable federal, state and local laws and regulations, including confidentiality requirements of the Americans with Disabilities Act (ADA) and Family Educational Rights and Privacy Act (FERPA).

-- Schools must close off areas that are heavily used by the individual with the lab-confirmed case (student, teacher, or staff) until those areas have been cleaned and sanitized.
+- Schools may have to close off areas that are heavily used by the individual with the lab-confirmed case (student, teacher, or staff) until those areas have been cleaned and sanitized.

 - District communication will be provided to the individuals who came within close contact with a student or staff member with a confirmed positive COVID-19 test result.
 Additional communication will be shared with the entire campus community.

 - Individuals who have tested positive for COVID-19 will be permitted to return to school when:

 - 10 days have passed since symptoms began and